ligeroinc/ligetron/README.md

 ```

 ## Building Dependencies
-Before building the Ligerovm project, you need to build and install the HEXL and WABT dependencies using g++-12.
+Before building the Ligetron project, you need to build and install the HEXL and WABT dependencies using g++-12.
 Follow these steps:

 ``` bash
 git clone https://github.com/intel/hexl.git